 When music megastar Lil Nas X was a teen experimenting with music and memes online, he didn’t need a TV show like “American Idol” to build his following.
 But he’s got a whole lot of respect and gratitude for someone who did: one of “Idol’s” most successful alumni, Adam Lambert.
-In a new interview, Nas revealed he’s talked with the singer, and hopes to open doors for other artists the way Lambert and other music icons did for him.
+In an exclusive interview with Heavy on October 21, 2022, Nas revealed he’s talked with the singer, and hopes to open doors for other artists the way Lambert and other music icons did for him.

 Lil Nas X Talked With Adam Lambert About His Support